HumanSignal/label-studio/docs/source/guide/tasks.md

 ### Cloud storage

-Assume you have GCP or S3 bucket you want to connect to stream your images from there.
+Assume you have GCP, S3 or Azure Blob bucket/container you want to connect to stream your images from there.
 Read more [here](/guide/storage.html) how to connect common cloud storages.

 ## Text files